-Using the ICER Evidence Rating Matrix, our evidence ratings for selected comparisons of interest are provided in Table ES5 on the following page for patients with moderately-to-severely active RA who have had an inadequate response to prior conventional DMARD therapy.
+Using the ICER Evidence Rating Matrix, our evidence ratings for selected comparisons of interest are provided in Table ES5 for patients with moderately-to-severely active RA who have had an inadequate response to prior conventional DMARD therapy.
 As described above, findings of studies using conventional DMARDs as the control indicate clinically and statistically significant improvements in most important disease measures for upadacitinib and tofacitinib combination therapy, so both receive a letter grade of "A" (high certainty of substantial net health benefit) relative to conventional DMARD therapy alone.
 However, there is a paucity of evidence on baricitinib 2 mg daily in this population and it does not have an FDA indication for this population, so we judge the comparative clinical effectiveness of baricitinib to be insufficient ("I").

 Table ES5.
-Evidence Ratings for Comparative Clinical Effectiveness: Selected Comparisons cDMARD: conventional disease-modifying antirheumatic drug, TIM: targeted immune modulator
+Evidence Ratings for Comparative Clinical Effectiveness: Selected Comparisons

 Regimen Type/Comparison Intervention Comparator Rating

 TIM-Naïve Population

-Upadacitinib cDMARDs Α
+Compared to cDMARD Upadacitinib cDMARDs Α

-Compared to cDMARD Tofacitinib cDMARDs Α
+Tofacitinib cDMARDs Α

-Baricitinib cDMARDs I
+Baricitinib cDMARDs 1

-Upadacitinib Adalimumab B+
+Head-to-Head Upadacitinib Adalimumab B+

-Head-to-Head Tofacitinib Adalimumab С
+Tofacitinib Adalimumab С

-Baricitinib Adalimumab I
+Baricitinib Adalimumab 1

+Biosimilar Infliximab-dyyb Infliximab С

-TIM-Experienc ed Population
+TIM-Experienced Population

 Upadacitinib cDMARDs B+

 Combination with cDMARD Tofacitinib cDMARDs B+

 Baricitinib cDMARDs B+